awsdocs/amazon-application-discovery-user-guide/doc_source/troubleshooting.md

 If you are using AWS Organizations, and initialization for Data Exploration in Amazon Athena fails, it can be because you don’t have permissions to access Amazon S3, Amazon Kinesis Data Firehose, Athena or AWS Glue\.

 You will need an IAM user with administrator permissions to grant you access to these services\.
 An administrator can use their account to grant this access\.
-See [AWS Managed \(Predefined\) Policies for Application Discovery Service](security-iam-managed-policies.md)\.
+See [AWS managed policies for AWS Application Discovery Service](security-iam-awsmanpol.md)\.

 To ensure that Data Exploration in Amazon Athena works correctly, do not modify or delete the AWS resources created by Data Exploration in Amazon Athena including the Amazon S3 bucket, Amazon Kinesis Data Firehose Streams, and AWS Glue Data Catalog\.
 If you accidentally delete or modify these resources, please stop and start Data Exploration and it will automatically create these resources again\.
 If you delete the Amazon S3 bucket created by Data Exploration, you may lose the data that was collected in the bucket\.